-The southwest industrial has been growing in size, and with that an increase in traffic.
-67 Street from Highway 53 to 39 Avenue and 39 Avenue from 67 Street to Highway 2A has been identified as arterial roadways.
+The Southwest Industrial Area has been growing in size, resulting in an increase in traffic.
+67 Street from Highway 53 to 39 Avenue and 39 Avenue from 67 Street to Highway 2A have been identified as arterial roadways.
 It is imperative that these roadways are maintained and upgraded as necessary to ensure all traffic can flow well through this industrial hot bed.
 Figure 7-8 outlines the important aspects of the South Industrial Area.